Day Hiking Packing List: Our Favorite Gear

 • Choose the length of snowshoes that will accommodate your weight, including pack weight.

-• These snowshoes have sharp, jagged edges that allow you to walk on slopes without slipping.
-Cheaper, plastic snowshoes have slippery tubes on their edges instead – avoid these!
+• These MSR snowshoes have sharp, jagged edges that allow you to walk on slopes without slipping.
+There are cheaper, plastic snowshoes have slippery tubes on their edges instead – avoid these!

 • These snowshoes have heel lifts on the back to make walking up hills a breeze.